cloudquery/cloudquery/website/pages/how-to-guides/attack-surface-management-with-graph.md

 In this guide, we will use Neo4j as a destination and AWS as a source.
 For more information on how to set those up, see our documentation on [Neo4j](https://www.cloudquery.io/docs/plugins/destinations/neo4j/overview) and [AWS](https://www.cloudquery.io/docs/plugins/sources/aws/overview).

 Refer to Neo4j's installation documentation (https://neo4j.com/docs/operations-manual/current/installation/) for help setting up Neo4j.
 For this walkthrough, make sure a local instance of Neo4j is up and running.
+Also make sure to install [Awesome Procedures on Cyper (APOC)](https://neo4j.com/labs/apoc/) for Neo4j as we'll be using useful functionality in APOC to assist with our attack surface management use cases.

 ### Step 1: Install or Deploy CloudQuery